-No.2 Out with
+No.2 Out with the old...

-Just like their bedrooms, it

-is important that children give their social media presence a spring clean every so often.
+Just like their bedrooms, it is important that children give their social media presence a spring clean every so often.
 Remind your child to deactivate any old social media profiles and accounts they may have signed up to.
 This can help minimise the risk of getting hacked.

-No.3 There the effectiveness
+No.3 There is a limit to the effectiveness